 Welcome to the second of six studies of the Book of Ephesians.

 In Ephesians Chapter 2 we learn that Christians are saved by grace.
-We also learn when we become Christians we are not who we used to be and we are filled with new life and have the blessings of God's kindness and eternal gift to us.
+We also learn when we become Christians we're not who we used to be and we're filled with new life and have the blessings of God's kindness and eternal gift to us.

-Your learning comes from reading and studying the Bible.
-After you have read Ephesians chapter two below, it's a good idea to answer the daily study questions.
+After you've read Ephesians chapter two below, it's a good idea to answer the daily study questions.

 God Bless and enjoy your study!

 1. Ephesians Chapter 2 starts off with the words "And you" or “As for you…” in the NIV, which signifies a shift in focus or a comparison with the previous topic.